supreetsingh26/hello-world/README.md

 # hello-world
 My first repository on GitHub.

-Its gonna be great learning experience!!
+Its gonna be a great learning experience!!